Wkemery/Arboreal/Source/README.md

 //LATER: we should try not to write out the whole tag tree everytime. instead we should only write out the parts that changed if we can.
 I know this is a tough solution, if a tag is deleted in the middle of the tree and we really have no way of knowing where stuff will be in the tree... but it might be possible to keep some sort of secondary data structure, like a vector with all the info because it doens't matter what order we reconstruct the map in memory, just that all the data is there. this is also somehting we can implement later.
 **INtermeidary Data structure will store, (in addition to Memory pointer, block pointer) a tuple (int blknum, int pos_in_blknum) of the key_value pair so we can use it later for delete operations.**

+**TODO:**
+1. make bitvector a vector<bool>
+2. change all lower level code to stop using 64 byte blocksize
+3. implement write/read functions.